andrewhessler/paint-by-algo/THOUGHTS.md

 ### Alright
 I think that's the gist of it, just cleaning now, maybe some slow tiles that are at a different saturation, maybe algorithms that make flowers or something.
 Mostly cleaning though.

+### Feedback
+Time to go ask for feedback!

+I moved pretty much everything from FixedUpdate to Update.
+Gonna move the more CPU-bound things to FixedUpdate?
+Should probably be using some async for them.